-If an LLC owner files for bankruptcy, all bets are off.
+If an LCC owner files for personal bankruptcy, all bets are off.
 The federal bankruptcy law says nothing about how LLCs should be treated.
 As a result, the bankruptcy courts are in the process of making up the rules as they go along.
 Several bankruptcy courts have held that when the owner of a SMLLC files for Chapter 7 bankruptcy the trustee appointed by the bankruptcy court becomes a substituted member of the LLC and can exercise all the owner's rights.
 This includes the right to manage the LLC and sell its assets (such as real estate) to pay off creditors.
 The protection afforded by the LLC form can simply be ignored by the bankruptcy court where there is only one LLC owner.
-It's possible that bankruptcy courts would reach a different conclusion, but no one knows for sure.
+It's possible that other bankruptcy courts would reach a different conclusion, but no one knows for sure.

 It is also possible that the ownership interest of a member of a multi-member LLC could be taken over by a bankruptcy trustee.
 This is a rapidly evolving and unclear area of the law.